mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 # TM4C123GH6PM Drivers
 Drivers for the Texas Instruments Tiva C ARM 4F TM4C123GH6PM microcontroller.
 It is designed to be easy to use, similar to an arduino, however knowledge of pointers and memory management is reccommended.
 This project is written in C++.

 # How to use
 [ARM GNU Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) is required to build this project.
 [OpenOCD](http://openocd.org/) is required to download main.elf to the board.
-Both are freely available to download and install
+Both are freely available to download and install.

 You will probably have to add both openOCD and the ARM GNU Toolchain bin folder to your path